 - maintain common parts, fixtures, fittings and appliances: all must be kept clean, safe, in good decorative repair and working order and free from obstruction.
 Particular attention should be given to handrails, banisters, stair coverings, light fittings, windows and other means of ventilation.
 This also includes gardens, yards, outbuildings, boundary walls/fences and gates.
 Adequate cooking and washing facilities must be provided.

 - maintain living accommodation: internal structure of each room to be kept in good repair.
 Each room and all supplied furniture should be in a clean condition at the beginning of the tenants' occupation.

 - provide waste disposal facilities: provide sufficient suitable waste bins having regard for the Councils collection service - see Related articles.

 The Regulations require that specified standards of management are achieved and maintained.
-If a manager fails to meet these standards, the Council may prosecute immediately, with an unlimited fine for each breach of the Regulations.
+If a manager fails to meet these standards, the Council may prosecute immediately, with an unlimited fine on conviction for each breach of the Regulations.